logpacker/go-questions/README.md

 A: a

 ---2/2.txt---
-Q: What's the output of following code?
+Q: What's the output of the following code?

 a.
 7
 b.
 4